just214/www.tsx.guide/docs/getting-started/react-types.md

 That is where the JSX types comes from.

 React ships their own types in the [@types/react] package.
-These types wrap the JSX types with some React-specific types.
+These types wrap the JSX types with some React-specific things.

-For instance, if you are using `JSX.Element` in a React project, then you are really using `React.ReactElement`.
+For instance, if you are using `JSX.Element` in a React project, then you are really using `React.ReactElement` under the hood.

 From the React Types: